Posted on: januari 1, 2024

 In September 2015, we met with Lyle Muns, who is a male sex worker in Holland’s capital.
-We met each other at this coffee shop in the Red Light District.
+We met each other at De Koffieschenkerij in Amsterdam Red Light District.
 Lyle is 21 years old and does sex work part-time.
 The rest of the week he’s busy studying Political Science.
 It was really interesting to hear his stories and experiences to gain a better understanding of prostitution in the Netherlands.
 Here’s what we asked him:

 Three years ago.
 Now I’m 21 so I started when I was 18.

 No, unfortunately there are only spots for transsexuals or transgenders.
 They usually stand behind the windows with blue lights in the Red Light District.
-I’m a male sex worker who works as an escort and I visit my clients at home – which is also legal.
+I’m a male sex worker who works as a gay escort and I visit my clients at home – which is also legal.

 Lyle Muns on the main street of the Red Light District.

 A lot of people ask me this question.
 Homosexuality used to be unaccepted back in the days, so I think that the visibility of homosexuality has always been a difficult issue.
 Amsterdam Red Light District started as a place where sailors arrived after long periods at sea.
 They craved for sexual gratification with women and that’s how the Red Light District arose and evolved.
 Male prostitutes were not a part of this.